 STROBOS-CODE is a collaboration joining the interdisciplinary competency of partners from materials research and crystallography, X-ray physics, algorithm development, and image analysis from two Russian research institutions and two German universities.

-The goal is the development and optimization of correlative full-field diffraction imaging methods with spatial and temporal resolution and the implementation of suitable instrumentation at SIBIR-II at Kurchatov Institute and at the Synchrotron Radiation Source at KIT:
+The goal is the development and optimization of correlative full-field diffraction imaging methods with spatial and temporal resolution and the implementation of two stations with dedicated instrumentation:

-Prospective beamline endstation at SIBIR-II at Kurchatov Institute's
+Prospective beamline endstation at SIBIR-II at Kurchatov Institute

-Developing and optimizung diffraction based full-field imaging techniques, combining topography, full-field micro-diffraction imaging, diffraction laminography and tomography, STROBOS-CODE will open the way for correlative spatio-temporally resolved diffraction experiments.
+By developing and optimizing diffraction-based full-field X-ray imaging techniques, combining topography, full-field micro-diffraction imaging, diffraction laminography and tomography, STROBOS-CODE aims on paving the way for correlative spatio-temporally resolved diffraction experiments.
 In combination with simulations (forward calculation of the measured diffraction contrast, FEM e.g. of thermal and mechanical stresses, dislocation dynamics, etc.) and complementary techniques such as µ-Raman spectroscopy and circular differential interference contrast microscopy (CDIC), the novel synchrotron methodology will enable a new level of comprehensive research studies of crystalline properties on technologically relevant length/time scales as well as under application-relevant conditions.

-Fundamental and application oriented studies will address defect generation and evolution in crystalline materials during growth and typical processing e.g. during micro-electronic device fabrication.
-New routes will be opened for deeper understanding the interplay of driving forces and defect emergence, as well as for better predictive models for their behavior in dependence of thermal, mechanical, electrical and chemical load, and with a high application relevance for materials research, in particular related to intercommunication technologies (wafer technologies, CMOS-technology, solar cells etc.).
+Fundamental and application-oriented studies will address defect generation and evolution in crystalline materials during growth and typical processing e.g. during micro-electronic device fabrication.
+New routes will be opened for a deeper understanding of the interplay between driving forces and defect emergence, as well as for a better prediction of their behavior in dependence of thermal, mechanical, electrical, and chemical loads, which has a high application relevance e.g. for intercommunication technologies (wafer technologies, CMOS-technology, solar cells etc.).

 Example: Comprehensive characterization of dislocation networks in Si-wafer:

-Fig. 1: The illustration in (e) shows a comprehensive 3D picture (paths of individual dislocations, Burgers vectors, relation to surface features) of the onset of thermal slip in a Si-wafer, emerged under typical industrially relevant conditions.
-After controlled mechnical damaging (a, b) the sample was themerally annealed during in-sito observation by X-ray white-beam topography (c,d) and then characterized in detail by the methodology developed within the STROBOS-CODE project [Hänschke 2017].
+Fig. 1: (e) illustrates the obtained comprehensive 3D picture (paths of individual dislocations, Burgers vectors, relation to surface features) of the onset of thermal slip in a Si-wafer, emerged under typical industrially relevant conditions.
+After controlled mechnical damaging (a, b) the sample was themerally annealed during in situ observation by X-ray white-beam topography (c,d) and finally characterized in detail by the methodology developed within the STROBOS-CODE project [Hänschke 2017].

-The project "Stroboscopic and correlative diffraction imaging" is partially funded within the “German-Russian Cooperation" called "Erforschung kondensierter Materie an Großgeräten mit Neutronen und Synchrotronstrahlung im Rahmen der deutsch-russischen Kooperation (Kooperation „Ioffe-Röntgen-Institut“) 2014 – 2017“ (project duration extended to 2019).
+The project "Stroboscopic and correlative diffraction imaging - STROBOS-CODE" is partially funded within the “German-Russian Cooperation" called "Erforschung kondensierter Materie an Großgeräten mit Neutronen und Synchrotronstrahlung im Rahmen der deutsch-russischen Kooperation (Kooperation „Ioffe-Röntgen-Institut“) 2014 – 2017“ (project duration extended to 2019).